Dynant/PyramidFarms/README.md

 Inside a Jungle Pyramid we spawn custom Strays.
 The strays will drop by default 0-3 gravel when they die and 0-1 extra for each looting level.

 # Installation
-Download the latest release zip.
-Unpack the zip file and move the `pyramid-farms-sand` and/or `pyramid-farms-gravel` directories inside your `[world directory]/datapack` directory
+- Download the latest release zip for the sand and/or gravel farm.
+- Put zip(s) in the `[world directory]/datapack` directory

-Open Minecraft, load your world and run `/reload` to load the datapack.
+- Open Minecraft, load your world and run `/reload` to load the datapack.

 # Update
-Follow the same instructions as in Installation and replace the `pyramid-farms-(sand/gravel)` directories with the newly downloaded version.
+Follow the same instructions as in Installation and replace the `pyramid-farms-(sand/gravel)` zip with the newly downloaded version.
 After that run `/reload` inside the game.

 # Customize
 If you want to change the drop amount, you can edit the loot table files inside the `pyramid-farms-(sand-gravel)/loot_tables` directory